 Smoking increases acid production in the stomach.
 It also reduces blood flow and the production of compounds that protect the stomach lining.
 This combination of effects increases the risk for certain gastrointestinal conditions.

-Inflammatory Bowel Disease.
-Smoking has mixed effects on inflammatory bowel disease, the collective term for ulcerative colitis and Crohn's disease.
-Smokers have lower-than-average rates of ulcerative colitis, but higher-than-average rates of Crohn's disease.
-Smokers with Crohn's disease who quit smoking have less severe symptoms than those who continue to smoke.
+Inflammatory Bowel Disease (IBD): Smoking has mixed effects on IBD, the collective term for ulcerative colitis and Crohn disease.
+Smokers have lower-than-average rates of ulcerative colitis, but higher-than-average rates of Crohn disease.
+Smokers with Crohn disease who quit smoking have less severe symptoms than those who continue to smoke.

 Click the icon to see an image of inflammatory bowel disease.
 Click the icon to see an image of inflammatory bowel disease.